nbjayme/ergonode-release/rel-alpha-20191128/README.md

 > bin/docker serve-on

-Note: Frontend serve will take a while to compile.

 With your favorite browser, enjoy Ergonode at http://localhost

+Note: The frontend serve can take a while to compile.
+You may also configue Ergonode to run on another IP aside from localhost.